MicrosoftDocs/sdk-api/sdk-api-src/content/winstring/nf-winstring-windowspromotestringbuffer.md

 </dl>
 </td>
 <td width="60%">
-<i>bufferHandle</i> was not created by calling the <a href="/windows/desktop/api/winstring/nf-winstring-windowspreallocatestringbuffer">WindowsPreallocateStringBuffer</a> function, or the caller has overwritten the   terminating NUL character in  <i>bufferHandle</i>.
+<i>bufferHandle</i> was not created by calling the <a href="/windows/desktop/api/winstring/nf-winstring-windowspreallocatestringbuffer">WindowsPreallocateStringBuffer</a> function, or the caller has overwritten the terminating NULL character in  <i>bufferHandle</i>.

 </td>
 </tr>